wty9391/GMM/README.md

-# A Discriminative Gaussian Mixture Model to Fit Market Price Distribution for Demand-Side Platforms
+# A Multimodal Approach for Improving Market Price Estimation in Online Advertising
-This is a repository of experiment code supporting [A Discriminative Gaussian Mixture Model to Fit Market Price Distribution for Demand-Side Platforms]().
+This is a repository of experiment code supporting [A Multimodal Approach for Improving Market Price Estimation in Online Advertising]().

 For any problems, please report the issues here.